Angelina21g/StudyTrackerApp/README.md

 # StudyTracker

 # Project Overview
-StudyTracker is a simple backend app built for my Web Engineering class.
-The goal is to help students (like me) stay organized with their study tasks.
-It allows users to create an account, log in, and manage tasks like homework or study goals.
-Each task can include a due date, tags (like "math" or "reading"), and a priority level.
+StudyTracker is a simple full-stack study management app built for my Web Engineering class.
+It helps students stay organized by letting them create an account, log in, and manage tasks like homework or study goals.
+Each task includes a title, subject, due date, scheduled start/end times, and a priority level.

-This project is focused on building the backend.
-It uses Node.js, Express, MongoDB, and JWT for authentication.
+This project uses Node.js, Express, MongoDB (via Mongoose), JWT for auth on the backend, and plain HTML/CSS/vanilla JS on the frontend.

 # What’s Working Right Now

-MongoDB connected using Mongoose

-User can register and log in (with password hashing and JWT)

-Auth middleware protects routes so only logged-in users can manage tasks

-Full CRUD for tasks (create, read, update, delete)

-Tasks support tags, priorities, and due dates

-Routes include filtering, sorting, and ownership checks

-Helpful error and success messages

-.env file for sensitive info
+**User Authentication**

+Register & log in with bcrypt-hashed passwords

+Receive a JWT and store it in localStorage

+**Protected Routes**

+All task APIs require a valid Bearer token

+**Task Management (CRUD)**

+Create new tasks with title, subject, due date, start/end times, priority

+Read fetch your tasks and display them as cards

+Update pre-fill the form for editing and save changes

+Delete remove a task with confirmation

+**Frontend**

+Responsive dashboard (form + cards)

+Inline form messages (success / error)

+Native confirm() for delete

+**Backend**

+MVC structure: models/, controllers/, routes/, middleware/, config/db.js

+Express-validator for input checks

+Centralized error handling & logging (morgan)

+**Development**

-nodemon setup for development
+nodemon for hot reload

+Environment variables with .env

+Ready for Vercel deploy (vercel.json)

 # Routes